 Kaitlyn Jo Smith

-Smith’s projects have shown nationally and internationally.
-She is the 2023 recipient of the Alice C. Cole ’42 Fellowship in Studio Art, was longlisted for the 2021 Lumen Prize in Art and Technology (London) and received the College Art Association’s Services to Artists Committee Award for her video Lights Out.
+Smith’s projects have been shown nationally and internationally.
+She is the 2023 recipient of the Alice C. Cole ’42 Fellowship in Studio Art, was longlisted for the 2021 Lumen Prize in Art and Technology (London), and received the College Art Association’s Services to Artists Committee Award for her video Lights Out.
 Smith has been featured in PDNedu, Art IDEAL, and Al-Tiba9 Magazine.
 She has presented her work at FEMeeting: Women in Art, Science & Technology, Technarte International Conference on Art and Technology, and Homecoming, Society for Photographic Education Annual National Conference.